Condzi/after_2100/plan.md

     * Use Hold / Cold data approach.
 Store everything in arrays.
 See `hot_cold_entities.cpp` for better reference.
     * Don't use inheritance!
 And ECS.
 Just include the `Entity` using pointers and references.
     * `Entity Manager` holds arrays of entities + *one instance of player Entity*
+    * Scene has additional `.scene_resources` file associated with it that holds resources that it needs

 ----
 * **Resource Manager**
+    * ToDo: We gonna need need handling of texture atlases.
+    * ToDo: Color values?
+That we can set in config file.
+Different enemies could have different colors but same texture for example.
     * Resources are:
+        * Animations (Sprite sheet + frame size + play speed)
         * Textures
         * Fonts
         * Music